NRI Nutritional Risk Index Calculator

 Tool Introduction

 The NRI (Nutritional Risk Index) Nutritional Risk Index Calculator is a professional online tool designed to help users quickly assess their nutritional status and the risk of malnutrition.
-By entering key physiological indicators such as blood albumin, current weight, and usual weight, this tool can calculate the NRI value according to standard formulas and classify your nutritional status accordingly, providing valuable reference for personal health management and clinical nutritional assessment.
+By entering key physiological indicators such as serum albumin, current weight, and usual weight, this tool can calculate the NRI value based on a standard formula and classify your nutritional status accordingly, providing valuable reference for personal health management and clinical nutritional assessment.

 How to Use

-1. Enter your blood albumin value (unit: g/L).
-This field is required and is usually obtained through a blood test.
+1. Enter your serum albumin value (unit: g/L).
+This is a required field, usually obtained through a blood test.

 2. Enter your current weight (unit: kg).
-This field is required; please ensure the data is accurate.
+This is a required field; please ensure the data is accurate.

 3. Enter your usual weight (unit: kg).
-This field is required and refers to your typical, relatively stable weight, used to assess weight changes.
+This is a required field, referring to your typical, relatively stable weight, used to assess weight changes.

 4. Click the "Calculate" button, and the tool will calculate the NRI value based on the data you provide and display your nutritional status.